Gnaily/SoftwareDev_sundown/Fish/README.md

     //Example : A board with no holes and constant number of fish on each tile GameBoard constantFishNumBoard = new HexGameBoard(4, 4, 2);

-Pick your favorite GameBoard and use it as an argument to instantiate the HexBoardView that calls draw.Game().
+Pick your favorite GameBoard and use it as an argument to instantiate the GameState that calls draw.Game().
 For Example

+    //Create the GameState
+    GameState state = new HexGameState();
+    List<Player> players = initilizePlayers(); //initializePlayers is a method defined below the main method to generate players state.initGame(holesBoard, players);

-    //Calling the View on one example
+    //Call the View
-    GameView gv = new HexBoardView(noHolesBoard);
+    GameView gv = new HexBoardView(state);
     gv.drawGame();

 Run the main method to view the board in a new window.

 ### ii.
 Navigating Directories <a name="navDir"></a>
 **Model**
-Foundations for the model have been laid in the Other/src/main/java/com/fish/model directory, in compliance with Maven file structure requirements.
+Foundations for the model have been built in the Other/src/main/java/com/fish/model directory, in compliance with Maven file structure requirements.

 ```
 Common/src/main/java/com.fish/
-|--/model
-  |--/board
-      |--GameBoard.java
-      |--HexGameBoard.java
-  |--/tile
-      |--HexTile.java
-      |--Tile.java
-  |--Coord.java
-  |--PlayerColor.java
+    model/
+     |  board/
+     |   | GameBoard.java
+     |   | HexGameBoard.java
+     |   | TwoNumberOperation.java
+     |  state/
+     |   | GameStage.java
+     |   | GameState.java
+     |   | HexGameState.java
+     |   | Player.java
+     |   | PlayerColor.java
+     |  tile/
+     |   | HexTile.java
+     |   | Tile.java
+     |  Coord.java
 ```

+`GameBoard` is an interface implemented by `HexGameBoard` that represents the collection of tiles a game of HTMF is played on.
+The `HexGameBoard` contains a 2-d Array of `Tile`, and each individual `Tile` holds informaiton about whether or not it should be present on the visible playing plane.
+A GameBoard's only functionality is to maintain the layout and visibility of `Tile` objects.

-`Coord` is a class that represents a coordinate point on a cartesian plane and `PlayerColor` is an enumeration that represents one of the four colors a player's penguins can be.
-These two classes fascilitate the transfer of information between components.
+`GameState` is an interface implemented by `HexGameState` that manages the HTMF gaeme logic.
+A HexGameState has a `GameStage`, which is an enumeration that represents the different stages of a game: NOT_STARTED, PLACING_PENGUINS, IN_PLAY, and GAMEOVER.
+A `Player` represents an internal player and holds information about the player's age, score, and `PlayerColor`, which is an enumeration representing one of the four colors a player's avatars can be assigned.

-`Tile` is an interface implemented by `HexTile` that has one single functionality: to return the number of fish on that tile.
+`Tile` is an interface implemented by `HexTile` and has two purposes: to hold and return the number of fish on a tile, and to hold information about whether or not the tile has 'melted' eg disappears after a penguin departs from it.

-`GameBoard` is an interface implemented by `HexGameBoard` that manages the state of the board throughout gameplay.
-The `HexGameBoard` contains a 2-d Array of `Tile` in which null elements represent a hole.
-It also contains a HashMap of Coordinate keys and `PenguinColor` values that is updated with every move to reflect the location of penguins on the board.
+`Coord` is a class that represents a coordinate point on a cartesian plane.
+Its xx and yy values correspond to the ii and jj indices of the 2-d Array of Tiles in the GameBoard object.
+This class fascilitates the transfer of information between components.

 **View**
 Foundations for the view can be found in the Other/src/main/java/com/fish/view directory.

 ```
 Common/src/main/java/com.fish/
-|--/view
-  |--GameView.java
-  |--HexBoardView.java
-  |--HexTileView.java
+    view/
+     |  GameView.java
+     |  HexBoardView.java
 ```

 `GameView` is an interface implemented by `HexBoardView` with one single method: drawGame(), which launches the image of the HTMF gameboard.

-`HexTileView` is the class that handles the rendering of a single hexagon tile and all that can be drawn over it, including how to position and scale the fish and penguins and which color penguin to render.

 ### iii.
 Maintaining Repository <a name="maintain"></a>
 The following UML diagrams support the maintaining of this repository.
 Pictured first is the model logic components.
 Second, visual components.
 Coord and PlayerColor are not pointing to any other class because they are additional tools that are used to facilitate the transfer of information between all other classes.
+*Needs Updating*
 <div align="center">
   <img src="https://github.ccs.neu.edu/CS4500-F20/sundown/blob/master/Fish/Common/images/ModelUML.png"
        width="450"/>